mspnp/vnet-integrated-serverless-microservices/docs/distributed_telemetry.md

     };
 ```

 The `AppInsightsService` generates these headers from the `TraceContext` injected in its contructor.
 Like the `LoggingCollection`, the `HttpDataService` will also log dependency telemetry for the outgoing request.

 ## Testing

-Project Newcastle has a full suite of unit tests.
+This implementation has a full suite of unit tests.
 By abstracting the calls to Application Insights within the `AppInsightsService`, it is possible to verify that the data services will log any requests and failures correctly.
 An example of logging dependency tracking for Mongo DB can be found in [`LoggingCollection.spec.ts`](../src/PatientTestsApi/Test/Services/LoggingCollection.spec.ts):

 ```typescript
 it("Tracks dependencies for succesful database calls", async function(): Promise<void> {